platformatic/db-workshop/slides.md

 # Step 2: Create DB schema (1/3)

-- Migrate `db.sqlite` back (or you can remove the `db.sqlite` file):
+- Migrate `movie-quotes.sqlite` back (or you can remove the `movie-quotes.sqlite` file):
 ```shell
 npx platformatic db migrate -r
 ```

 - The reason is that this has been created by default migrations created with `platformatic db init`.

 - Now we want to specify our own DB schema.